saulpw/visidata/docs/display.md

 ---
-title: The Design of VisiData: Display Engine
+title: "The Design of VisiData: Display Engine"
 ---

 ## Sheet